Version 2:20 July 2018

 Your membership of ASPA will generate personal data which will be only be used on relevant, lawful grounds as permitted by the EU General Data Protection Regulation (from 25th May 2018), UK Data Protection Act 2018 and Privacy of Electronic Communication Regulation.
 These may be as follows:

 - Communication – We may keep you informed of forthcoming ASPA events by email or other relevant communication medium specified by you.
-You will of course have the right to choose not to receive these communications and we will not sell nor share your data with third-party marketing companies.
+You will of course have the right to choose not to receive these communications and we will not sell nor share your data with third-parties.

 Disclosure of personal data to other bodies